 Laggan is a unique self-catering cottage.
 It has no electricity, and cannot be reached by road, the nearest neighbour is a 3 hour walk away (or a 10 min boat trip) so you can have real peace and tranquillity - BLISS.

-But don't just take my word for it...In 2018 it was included in the Daily Telegraph's list of the most remote holiday cottages in the UK (google Ardnish and Daily Telegraph to see the article).
+But don't just take my word for it...In 2018 it was included in the Daily Telegraph's list of the most remote holiday cottages in the UK - see the press articles tab in the headers at the top of the website.

 Use of a boat and outboard engine are included in the rental price, so you can explore the coastline on foot and by sea.